krrish-v/lock_exe/README.md

 Its Drawbacks

-[1] It cannot encrypt the large files
+[1] It cannot encrypt the large files, which require chunking of data